ARealDuck/AzureV316/README.md

-# AzureV316
+# AzureV316 (Duck's Restoration Project)
 AzureMS v316 KMS,

-i will update it and rewrite it from scratch later on to get a better understanding about everything.

-Contributors (growing list)
+I will be working on fixing and restoring a bunch of stuff in the server and hopefully reboot it into a decent source for people to either use or I will use myself and build a server out of

+Credits (growing list, if you have made anything please DM me on discord A_Duck#5385 with proof and you will be added)
+- SoulGirlJP
 - Dipi
 - Brandon
 - Desc